rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

     });
 ```

-You can also send the following RudderStack Ecommerce Events.
+You can also send the following RudderStack E-Commerce Events:

 | **RudderStack Event Name**  | **Snap Pixel Standard Event** |
 | :-------------------------- | :---------------------------- |